ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		...
 	]

-This is it.
-Let's see how the **Abbreviation** dialog changes with different `config.allowedContent`:
+To sum it up, let us see how the **Abbreviation** dialog window changes with different `config.allowedContent` settings:

 `allowedContent = 'p abbr'` | `allowedContent = 'p abbr[id]'` | `allowedContent = 'p abbr[title,id]'`
 :------------------: | :------------:  | :------------:
 {@img acfDialog2.png} | {@img acfDialog1.png} | {@img acfDialog0.png}

-## Integrating with ACF for content transformations
+## Integrating with ACF for Content Transformations

-Advanced Content Filter introduces
+Advanced Content Filter also introduces
 [content transformations](#!/guide/dev_advanced_content_filter-section-4)
-that help to clean-up HTML and make it consistent.
-We can use this functionality in the **Abbreviation** feature automatically to convert invalid `<acronym>` tag into `<abbr>`.
-Basically to do this, the `contentForms` property must be defined that determines which tag is correct and accepted by the editor with the highest priority:
+that help clean up HTML code and make it consistent.
+This functionality can be used automatically in the **Abbreviation** feature to convert the invalid `<acronym>` tag into an `<abbr>`.
+In order to achieve this, we will need to define the {@link CKEDITOR.feature#property-contentForms} property that determines which tag is correct and accepted by the editor with the highest priority:

 	new CKEDITOR.dialogCommand( 'abbrDialog', {
 		allowedContent: 'abbr[title]',